recurser/jekyll-plugins/README.markdown

 How it works
 ------------

-When you compile your Jekyll site, the plugin will download the git repository of each project in your <em>_projects</em> folder, create an index page from the _README_ file (using the specified layout), and create a downloadable _.zip_ file of the project.
+When you compile your Jekyll site, the plugin will download the git repository of each project in your _\_projects_ folder, create an index page from the _README_ file (using the specified layout), and create a downloadable _.zip_ file of the project.
 The goal is to automate the construction of online project pages, keep them in sync with _README_ documentation, and provide an up-to-date zip archive for download.

 Required files
 --------------